 Of the 16 celebrities listed, we have included six male celebrities because men’s influence in the global push to stop gender-based violence cannot be underestimated and we strongly believe that men need to join forces with women to end violence against women.
 We have noticed hesitation from many male celebrities in getting on board the cause to speak out against violence against women and hope that the six men in this blog post will inspire other men, be they celebrities or regular guys, to join the cause.

 In fact, did you know at the Pixel Project we have our very own Male Celebrity Role Model Pixel Reveal campaign where our mystery male role models include a Nobel Laureate, a Pulitzer Prize Winner and a world renowned environmentalist?
 Buy some pixels today and you will be able to find out who it is once the entire collage is revealed.
-All funds raised via pixel sales will be in benefit of the National Coalition Against Domestic Violence and Malaysia’s Women’s Aid Organisation.
+All funds raised via pixel donations will be in benefit of the National Coalition Against Domestic Violence and The Pixel Project.

 And now, without further ado – here is our first ever list of 16 celebrities in alphabetical order!